 Consequently, when talking about unwanted sexual behaviors, whether that means porn addiction, compulsive masturbation, or other problematic sexual habits, many people begin with one simple goal: stop the behavior.

 Admittedly, that’s very understandable.
 After all, such behaviors are very disruptive and usually shame-inducing.
 They create chaos in relationships, work, and one’s spiritual life.
 But stopping is not the same as healing.
+And that is where a critical fork in the road appears: Sobriety vs. Wellness.

 Now at first glance, these might sound like two sides of the same coin.
 After all, shouldn’t sobriety lead to wellness?
 Isn’t stopping the behavior a key part of getting better?